JackSzwergold/Writing/memories/My Teacher Likes Keith Moon and The Who.md

 ***

-*My Teacher Likes Keith Moon and The Who (c) Copyright by Jack Szwergold; written May 25, 2016.
+*My Teacher Likes Keith Moon and The Who (c) Copyright by Jack Szwergold; written on May 25, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*